 The information compiled in this section is part of extensive work conducted by European colleagues.
-Currently there is no available research in this area being conducted under UK auspices.
+Currently, available research in this area is not being conducted under UK auspices.

-Climatic factors most likely play a dominant role in structuring macrobenthic communities in the North Sea, principally in the winter and spring (Dippner & Kröncke, 2003).
-Research has also demonstrated that macrofaunal communities are severely affected by cold winters, whereas storms and hot summers have no direct impact on the benthos (Kröncke et al., 1998).
+Climatic factors most likely play a dominant role in structuring macrobenthic communities in the North Sea, principally in the winter and spring (Dippner and Kröncke, 2003).
+Research has also demonstrated that macrofaunal communities are severely affected by cold winters, whereas storms and hot summers have no direct impact on the benthos (Kröncke, 1998).
 Studies in the Southern North Sea demonstrated that macrofaunal communities were sensitive to a combination of hydrographic effects and also affected by temperature changes.
 These effects showed alteration in species number, abundance and biomass of the coastal macrobenthos (Kröncke et al., 1998).
 Studies targeted on the effect of severe winters in long-term variability of benthic macrobenthos from the German Bight to the Dogger Bank reflected that benthic communities are mainly influenced by winter temperatures and storm frequencies (Kröncke et al., 1998, 2001; Schröeder, 2003).
+Kröncke (2011) conducted an integrated analysis on the benthic communities of the Dogger Bank over 1920-2010.
+These results suggested that the communities were mainly influenced by the biological regime shift (during the 1980s and in 2001).
+Some of the community changes observed at the Dogger Bank were an indication of the climate driven effects in water masses, currents, storms, food availability and turbidity.
+The results from this study indicated that both the direct human impact resulting from the fisheries activity as well as climate change affected the Dogger Bank macrofauna in the 20th century.
+Construction of an offshore wind farm is planned in this area.
+The project is considered one of the biggest infrastructure projects for offshore wind energy (http://news.bbc.co.uk/1/ hi/8448203.stm).
+This large scale project might result in the closure of some parts of the Dogger Bank for fisheries, providing an ecological opportunity to study the macrofauna recovery in these areas from fishing effects.

-The bivalve mollusc Abra alba has shown significant changes in abundance related to mild (high numbers) and cold (low numbers) winters (Fromentin & Ibanez, 1994; Van Hoey, 2007), which seems to coincide with the regime shift observed in the North Sea in 1998 (Kröncke et al., 1998; Reid et al., 1998, 2001; Weijerman et al., 2005).
+The bivalve mollusc Abra alba has shown significant changes in abundance related to mild (high numbers) and cold (low numbers) winters (Fromentin and Ibanez, 1994; Van Hoey et al., 2007), which seems to coincide with the regime shift observed in the North Sea in 1998 (Kröncke et al., 1998; Reid et al., 1998, 2001; Weijerman et al., 2005).
 The observed patterns tend to concord with the changes in the hydroclimatic state of the North Sea, caused by variability in the NAO.
 However, there is no indication of a trend that might be the result of long-term warming.

-Southern and south-westerly waters: Charting Progress Regions 3 (Eastern English Channel) 4 (Western English Channel, Celtic Sea and South-West Approaches) and 5 (Irish Sea and North Channel)
+1.2 Southern and south-westerly waters: Charting Progress Regions 3 (Eastern English Channel) 4 (Western English Channel, Celtic Sea and South-West Approaches) and 5 (Irish Sea and North Channel)